 What To Do in Central Alabama

 Central Alabama covers a wide swathe of the state.
 The city of Birmingham is considered north central in the state and the city of Montgomery is south central.
+You find Tuscaloosa, home of the University of Alabama, in west central Alabama.

 Visit Birmingham Alabama